 1. Encourage Knowledge Sharing

-2. Create Your Magazine
+2. Create A Magazine

 Create an employee-focused magazine with news, featured opportunities, stories and other fun columns.
 To make it more engaging, feature the employee of the month on the magazine cover.
 Who doesn’t enjoy being featured on the cover of a magazine as the Employee of the Month?
 You can choose to make it either an online issue or a printed edition.

 4. Have Themed Office Days